 The parity within the AFC East is becoming more apparent with each passing week.
 The Buffalo Bills are the cream of the crop in the conference, and possibly the league as a whole.
 The New England Patriots, Miami Dolphins, and New York Jets, meanwhile, continue to look like bottom feeders, either getting blown out by the league’s top teams or looking mighty vulnerable against fellow weak teams.

-Every week through 2021 season, I’ll be recapping the action from around the AFC East.
+Every week through the 2021 season, I’ll be recapping the action from around the AFC East.
 A companion article will be released later each week to preview the upcoming Sunday’s action for the Dolphins, Patriots, Bills, and Jets.
 Without further ado, let’s break down everything we saw from the AFC East in Week 5.

 AFC East Standings